-4C Strategies has extensive consulting expertise and software experience from the IT & Telecom sectors.
+4C Strategies has extensive consulting expertise and software experience from the IT and Telecom sectors, including the following:

-- Implemented an incident management system for one of the largest telecom operators in Sweden.
+- Implemented an end-to-end incident management system for Tele2, one of the largest telecom operators in Sweden.

 Request a demo